ViniciusAbrao/px4_ros2_xrcedds/tutorial/tutorial.md

 ros2 topic list
 ```

-To communicate simultaneously via both XRCE_DDS and MAVlink, we can keep the `TELEM2` connected via RX/TX and also connect Pixhawk `USB` on RPi.
+To communicate simultaneously via both XRCE_DDS and MAVlink, we can keep the `TELEM2` connected via RX/TX and also connect Pixhawk `USB` at the RPi.

 Before disconnect the `USB` from laptop, remember to set the parameters: